-A: You’ve mentioned that combing the use of Clary sage with acupressure points can be particularly helpful for labour.
+A: You’ve mentioned that combining the use of Clary sage with acupressure points can be particularly helpful for labour.
 What acupressure points would you use?

 G: The KI 1 point, located in the bottom of foot.
-Hold that point while appling deep pressure.
+Hold that point while applying deep pressure.
 It helps to ground and bring the energy down to the legs.

-A: It sounds like Clary Sage really does have quite a lot of effect on the woman’s body.
+A: It sounds like Clary Sage really does have quite a lot of effect on a person’s body.
 What safety precautions should parents take when using the oil?

 I’ve provided a recipe for Clary sage dilution that is safe for parents to use for their labour.
 Parents can bring this to their health care provider to consult them on it’s use.
 If they experience a headache or a feeling of euphoria, they should take a break from using it.